Scleral Lenses for Astigmatism

 Scleral lenses are a great nonsurgical solution that provides exceptional vision correction in patients with astigmatism, whether by birth, due to post-refractive surgery, or other corneal procedures.
 Astigmatism is a refractive error caused by irregular corneal curvature, resulting in blurred and distorted vision.
 Scleral lenses allow astigmatic patients to experience improved visual acuity and comfort while keeping eyes hydrated all day.

-If you have been told that your astigmatism is too severe to wear contacts, ask Dr. Farkas, Dr. Kassalow, and Dr. Resnick about scleral contact lenses.
-At the The Scleral Lens Center at Drs.
+If you have been told that your astigmatism is too severe to wear contacts, ask our eye doctors about scleral contact lenses.
+At the Drs.
 Farkas, Kassalow, Resnick & Associates in New York City, we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.

 What is Astigmatism